Kushim (Uruk period): Uruk period tablets

 Writing in ancient Sumer was a time-consuming activity known to few.
 For this reason, writing was mainly used to keep necessary economic records.
 Literacy in Uruk was also likely limited at the time.
-A clay tablet detailing a trade transaction contains one of the first examples of rebus writing.
+A clay tablet (MS 1717) detailing a trade transaction contains one of the first examples of rebus writing.
 It reads "28,086 (Note: Some sources give it as 29,086 measures; however, this is likely a transcription error since when the symbols are calculated, it comes out as 28,086 measures, approximately 135,000 litres.) measures barley 37 months Kushim."
 This may be interpreted as having been signed by "Kushim".
 As of 1993, Kushim's name was known to appear in 18 separate Proto-cuneiform clay tablets from the period.

 Another Uruk period clay tablet that featured names dating back to around 3100 BC includes the names of a slave owner (Gal-Sal) and Gal-Sal's two slaves (the man En-pap X and the woman Sukkalgir).
 This tablet was likely produced one or two generations after the Kushim tablet.